Together We Rise is now

 7. When did your adoption journey begin?

 My maternal uncle and his wife have been taking me home for visits on holidays once I was placed in foster care.
 When I aged out they helped me more and more each year.
 Until I was about 22 and moved in with them on and off for 8 years.
-It was then that I began to call them mom and dad.
+It was then that I began to call them Mom and Dad.
 And as I had my own children, we had more and more conversations around making it official.

 8. How has your life changed since starting this journey?